tinfoil-knight/tinfoil-knight.github.io/src/pages/posts/refactor-your-resume.md

 ### Unrelated Interests

 It's likely that someone will ask you about your hobbies in your interview.
 Saying that you like "cycling or dancing" doesn't give you any edge over other resumes.
-Unless you're interests are relevant, it's best to leave them out of the resume.
+Unless your interests are relevant, it's best to leave them out of the resume.

 ## Some More Advice